Derek MacKenzie: Columbus Blue Jackets

 In the off-season, MacKenzie was signed by the Columbus Blue Jackets to one-year, two-way contract.
 He began the season in the AHL playing for the Syracuse Crunch.
 He made his Blue Jackets debut on December 10, 2007, against the Anaheim Ducks; he was reassigned to Syracuse the following day.
 Later in the season, he was re-called and scored his first career NHL goal against Mike Smith in a game against the Tampa Bay Lightning.
 At the end of the season, Columbus re-signed MacKenzie to a two-year contract.
 He continued to split time between Columbus and Syracuse until the 2010–11 season.
 During his time in Syracuse, he set the Crunch team record with 11 career shorthanded goals.
 He established himself as an NHL regular in 2010–11 and finished the season with career highs in goals (9), assists (14), points (23) and plus-minus rating.
 His +14 was the highest for a forward and third-highest total in Blue Jackets history.
 After establishing himself, MacKenzie became a fixture on the Blue Jackets' fourth line and an integral part of their penalty kill.
 The following season, he spent the entire year with the Blue Jackets.
 Towards the end of the season, MacKenzie suffered a concussion and missed the final 16 games of the season.
 He finished with 7 goals and 14 points in a career-high 66 games while leading the Blue Jackets with a +4 rating.
 After passing an off-season physical, due to concussion concerns, Columbus re-signed MacKenzie to a two-year deal.

 Florida Panthers

 On July 1, 2014, MacKenzie signed a three-year contract as a free agent with the Florida Panthers.
 Two years later, on October 9, 2016, he was named the ninth captain in Panthers' history.
-On September 17, 2018, he was removed as captain and replaced by Aleksander Barkov.
+On September 17, 2018, he was replaced as captain by Aleksander Barkov.
 After playing only one game that season, he retired in the offseason and was named an assistant coach for the Panthers on June 4, 2019.